 Minimally invasive surgery or laparoscopic surgery has become increasingly popular since the early 90s.
 In the early days, the only specialty performing laparoscopy on a widespread basis was gynaecology, mostly for relatively short, simple procedures such as fallopian tube ligation for contraception.
-With time, as both doctors and patients began to realise how beneficial this approach was for the patient compared to traditional open surgery, the demand for laparoscopic surgery has increased.
+With time, as both gynaecologist and patients began to realise how beneficial this approach was for the patient compared to traditional open surgery, the demand for laparoscopic surgery has increased.
 Together with improvements in technology, equipment as well as surgical skills and training, minimally invasive or laparoscopic surgery has now become widespread and the main approach for a wide range of conditions for laparoscopically- trained surgeons.

 Laparoscopic surgery can be performed for women with a wide range of gynaecology conditions including cysts, fibroids and endometriosis as well as ectopic pregnancies.
 Before undergoing infertility treatment such as IVF, laparascopic surgery is recommended for special cases.
 For women suffering from infertility in particular, laparosocopic surgery is very useful for diagnosing the cause and treating the condition.
 Some conditions which can lead to infertility and which may benefit from laparoscopic surgery and treatment include: